-- L. Co-contribution fees cannot be charged for: - outcome 60 (credit transfer) - outcome 65 (transitional gap training) when transitioning a student from a superseded qualification to the new qualification and a completed unit of competency is identified during the mapping process as similar but not equivalent between the superseded qualification and new qualification, therefore gap training is required; or when a student has completed a unit of competency and the competency has been superseded and is similar but not equivalent, therefore gap training is required (however the qualification code remains the same) - student cohorts exempt from paying fees as specified in the relevant program policy or guidelines. - M. Cost recovery atypical and minor charges by PQS are permitted on a cost-recovery basis for services which are not required for the standard delivery of training and assessment services, and awarding of a qualification.
-This would apply if a qualification has to be reissued - the PQS (or department if applicable) may charge the student for this service on a cost-recovery basis. - N. State subsidised VET FEE-HELP loans a VET FEE-HELP loan may be available to eligible students to cover all or part of the co-contribution fee for an eligible diploma, advanced diploma or selected certificate IV level qualifications subsidised under the Higher Level Skills program.
+- L. Co-contribution fees cannot be charged for: - outcome 60 (credit transfer) - outcome 65 (transitional gap training) when transitioning a student from a superseded qualification to the new qualification and a completed unit of competency is identified during the mapping process as similar but not equivalent between the superseded qualification and new qualification, therefore gap training is required; or when a student has completed a unit of competency and the competency has been superseded and is similar but not equivalent, therefore gap training is required (however the qualification code remains the same) - student cohorts exempt from paying fees as specified in the relevant program policy or quidelines. - M. Cost recovery atypical and minor charges by PQS are permitted on a cost-recovery basis for services which are not required for the standard delivery of training and assessment services, and awarding of a qualification.
+This would apply if a qualification has to be reissued the PQS (or department if applicable) may charge the student for this service on a cost-recovery basis. - N. State-subsidised VET Student Loans VET Student Loans may be available to eligible students to cover all or part of the co-contribution fee for an eligible diploma, advanced diploma under the Higher Level Skills program.